By: Heather Michon |

 For tips on how to discuss more IV warning signs with your medical team, download How to Talk to Your Health Professional About Your IV.

-Check out our other resources for parents:
+Check out our other resources for parents including:

 - Mom 101: Talking to Your Child About IVs